thenativeweb/thenativeweb-ux/README.md

 ## Quick start

 First you need to add a reference to your application.
-For the minimum setup, you have to reference the components `Application` and `ThemeProvider`, as shown in the following example:
+For the minimum setup, you have to reference the components `Application` and `ThemeProvider`:

 ```javascript static
 import { Application, ThemeProvider } from 'thenativeweb-ux';